ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 > `['hour','dayOfWeek','isWeekend','temp','wind','weather']`

 I have decided to pick `Logistic Regression` for ride type and `Linear Regression` for distance.
-Ofcourse there can be more accurate models, it's an iterative process and whenever I collect more ride data and correlate with more data I would like to improve prediction accuracy, so this is just start.
+Of course there can be more accurate models, it's an iterative process and whenever I collect more ride data and correlate with more data I would like to improve prediction accuracy, so this is just start.

 There is a nice [Machine Learning algorithm cheat sheet](https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-cheat-sheet).
 You can learn more about ML algorithms and their applications.